How Do I Stay With a Cheating Spouse?

 The question comes to — Is he/she repentant for his/her actions?
 Is he/she going to change his/her ways?

 If so, then it’s up to you on whether you are willing to remain with him/her, in spite of the infidelity.
 Since trust has been breached, it’s a delicate situation to be in.
-Your partner has to understand that (a) things are not going to be the same as before, at least not for now (b) he/she needs to take the necessary steps to rebuild your trust in him/her and the relationship, before anything else can happen.
+Your partner has to understand that (a) things are not going to be the same as before, at least not for now, and (b) he/she needs to take the necessary steps to rebuild your trust in him/her and the relationship, before anything else can happen.

 If he/she is not repentant for his/her actions, and/or he/she is still committing the infidelity, then it’s clear where he/she stands.
 He/she obviously does not respect you as an individual, nor the relationship itself.
 It’s then a matter of what you can do to exit the relationship, vis-a-vis remaining in it, because otherwise you’re just doing yourself a disfavor.
 You don’t need such treatment from someone else.
 You deserve better.